1. Biggest mistake?

 For a major client project, I made the assumption that key internal stakeholders had the required level of expertise and motivation to deliver work to the required standards and took my eye off the ball in pushing and cajoling to ensure deadlines were met without quality compromise.
-For example, we implemented new functionality on the website using a 3rd party Javascript plug-in and the QA team responsible for testing confirmed testing had been done.
-I failed to ask for the test process, scripts and outputs, instead assumed they knew how to do proper QA due to the size of the business, and focused instead on ensuring the project plan was being managed properly by the 3rd party for their integration work.
+For example, we implemented new functionality on the website using a 3rd party Javascript plug-in, and the QA team responsible for testing confirmed that testing had been done.
+I failed to ask for the test process, scripts, and outputs.
+Instead assumed they knew how to do proper QA due to the size of the business, and focused instead on ensuring the project plan was being managed properly by the 3rd party for their integration work.

-It soon became evident that testing was low-level and nobody had thought about full scenario testing – key browsers, operating systems, devices etc. Instead of a comprehensive test matrix with results and success validation, there were a few basic emails.
-The end results was a poor implementation riddled with flaws and the logic for the activity that had been approved be senior stakeholders wasn’t supported.
-So we had to stop the project, get a proper test script written and do the QA from scratch, resulting in a 3-week delay.
+It soon became evident that testing was low-level and nobody had thought about full scenario testing – key browsers, operating systems, devices, etc. Instead of a comprehensive test matrix with results and success validation, there were a few basic emails.
+The results was a poor implementation riddled with flaws, and the logic for the activity that had been approved by senior stakeholders wasn’t supported.
+So we had to stop the project, get a proper test script written, and do the QA from scratch, resulting in a 3-week delay.

 I no longer make assumptions when I work with a new stakeholder.
 I’m much more explicit with instructions and ask for evidence of what’s been done and documentation where relevant.